NieneB/InternshipReport/index.md

 (Tensen, 2014) -->

-### Interaction
+### Interactive geospatial visualization
 Interactivity is one of the key aspects of geo visualization.
 The full potential of interaction in geo visualization lies in linking multiple views of the same data on the screen.
 Term used is Guided discovery.
 Interactive visualization gives the control of the animation to the user, they engage in sorting, highlighting, filtering and transforming.
 The level of detail displayed and the speed can be determined, so information is less likely to be missed.

  <!-- Interaction is considered as one of the key characteristics of geo-visualization, a map is nowadays seen as an interactive interface.
 Interactivity lets the user explore the geo-data and be in control and not depended on the cartographer.
 Interaction empowers the viewer/user to modify the data display.
 (Dibiase et al., 1992; Nöllenburg, 2007; Ogao & Kraak, 2002)-->